 Things to do in Troon, Ayrshire

-The natural harbor was developed and docks were added to serve the Duke of Portland's coal mines around Kilmarnock.
-The ballast dumped by incoming ships was used to create a protective shelter on the north side of the headland.
+The natural harbour was developed and docks were added to serve the Duke of Portland's coal mines around Kilmarnock.

 Crosbie Church was first recorded in 1229 but was rebuilt in 1691.
 Legend has it that the roof blew off the day Robert Burns was born and it was left derelict thereafter.
 Crossbye means "place of the cross".

 In the churchyard is the grave of David Hamilton, a supporter of Mary Queen of Scots.

 He shot the 1st Earl of Moray, James Stewart, in 1570 and it was probably the first-ever assassination using a firearm.